 William Scarbrough House, Greek Revival mansion and maritime museum in Savannah, United States.

-The William Scarbrough House is a two-story masonry mansion with stuccoed brick walls and a low-pitch hip roof, now operated as a maritime museum.
-The building displays Greek Revival features and contains nine exhibition galleries filled with maritime artifacts and ship-related objects.
+The William Scarbrough House is a two-story brick mansion with stuccoed walls and a low-pitch hip roof built in the Greek Revival style, now operating as a maritime museum in downtown Savannah.
+Inside, the rooms are divided into exhibition galleries displaying maritime artifacts and ship-related objects.

 The community of curious travelers